Inbibo/shift_docs/docs/getting_started/basics/nesting_workflows.md

 ## Setting Workflow I/Os

 To create a reusable workflow, the input and output of the workflow must be specified.
 This is done through `Input` and `Output` nodes.
-The plugs created in these nodes define which inputs are expected by the workflow and which are the outputs that will be returned.
+The plugs created in these nodes, which must be `through` plugs, define which inputs are expected by the workflow and which are the outputs that will be returned.

 ![Workflow I/Os](../../images/workflow_ios.png)